Bertrand ROZAN

 bertrand.rozan@umontpellier.fr

-Abstract: Since the 1980s and 1990s, France and Great Britain have seen neoliberal logic take hold in the field of security.
-Faced with budgetary constraints in this sovereign domain, both countries are experiencing a rise in the power of private security actors and, consequently, a redefinition of the state's sphere of action.
-Nevertheless, these two countries, which are therefore confronted with the same logic of diversification of security service providers, both have very different state traditions, with France on the one hand, known as a "strong" country, and Great Britain on the other, known as a "weak" state.
+Abstract: Since the 1980s and 1990s, France and the United Kingdom have seen neoliberal principles take hold in the security sector.
+Consequently, faced with budgetary constraints in this sovereign domain, both countries are witnessing the rise of private security actors and, consequently, a redefinition of the state’s sphere of action.
+Nevertheless, these two countries, which are thus confronted with the same trend toward diversification of security service providers, have very different state traditions: on one hand, France, known as a “strong” state, and on the other, Great Britain, known as a “weak” state.
 Furthermore, these two countries have different police systems.
-The aim of this thesis is therefore to analyze the public policies governing the relationship between public and private security in France and Great Britain, and to understand how these two countries can both be confronted with the same logic of outsourcing security.
+This thesis will therefore aim to analyze the public policies governing the relationship between public and private security in France and Great Britain, and to understand how these two countries can both be confronted with the same trend toward the outsourcing of security.

 Keywords: private security – comparative politics – public policy – France – Great Britain